OMICRONEnergyOSS/oscd-background-wizard-events/README.md

 ## What is this?

+The oscd-shell has been updated with the recent api changes, which removes built in support for the Wizard.
+This means the oscd-shell (formerly known as open-scd-core) no longer listens for wizard events.
-This is an OpenSCD backgroun plugin for [OpenSCD](https://openscd.org) which provides backwards compatability for other plugins which are reliant on the wizard events:
+This OpenSCD background plugin, provides backwards compatability for other plugins which are reliant on the wizard events:

-* oscd-create-wizard-request
+- oscd-create-wizard-request
-* oscd-edit-wizard-request
+- oscd-edit-wizard-request
-* oscd-close-wizard
+- oscd-close-wizard

 If your distro uses plugins which fire these events, you need to include this background plugin to intercept these events and open up the appropriate wizard dialog.